Becoming You With Julie

 • (2) 12-ounce packages Impossible ground beef

-• 1 flax egg, 1 tablespoon ground flax + 3 tablespoons water, combined in a small bowl
+• 1 flax egg, 1 tablespoon ground flax + 3 tablespoons water, mixed in small bowl

-• 2 tablespoons vegan Parmesan, OR nutritional yeast
+• 2 tablespoons vegan parmesan substitute, OR nutritional yeast

 • 1 teaspoon dried oregano